 Fact: You may have extended the copy while working in relevant and semantic keywords.

 But often, your page might also need other specific information to rank better.
 Alternatively, you might have to change the way you approach the topic slightly.

-At times, Google might promote only specific information to the first page.
-And unless your content matches it in full, it’ll remain on page two.
+At times, Google might promote only specific information on the first page.
+Unless your content matches it in full, it’ll remain on page two or lower.

 Take the phrase “Small Business CRM.”
 Analyzing the first page of SERPs reveals that Google presents only informational content there.
 In fact, pretty much all top-ranking pages present a list of relevant CRM solutions.